-We are pursuing our previous efforts in single-cell transcriptional profiling in gliomas with our collaborators in the MGH neurosurgery department and at the Broad
+We are leading large-scale efforts in single-cell transcriptional profiling in clinical gliomas in adults with our collaborators at the Broad Institute.
+These efforts

 Our previous work has identified four neurodevelopmental transcription factors as master regulators of a stem-like state in glioblastoma.
 Our network model currently

 Gliomas with histone H3 lysine27-to-methionine mutations (H3K27M-glioma) arise primarily in the midline of the central nervous system of young children, suggesting a

 Tumor subclasses differ according to the genotypes and phenotypes of malignant cells as well as the composition of the tumor microenvironment (TME).
 We dissected these